Crabb massacre: Conflict

 The Crabb expedition first made contact with the rebels at Caborca, having diverged from Altar, their original destination.
-Now that he no longer needed the colonists from the U.S., Pesqueira was criticized by his followers for accepting to use Americans in the war.
+Now that he no longer needed the colonists from the U.S., Pesqueira was criticized by his followers for accepting American aid in the war.
 Because of this, the liberals decided to destroy the expedition.
 Crabb sent the prefect of Altar a message saying that he had come in peace but the message was either ignored or failed to arrive in time to influence the situation.
-At Caborca the Americans became involved in a skirmish that took eight days to finish according to George N. Cardwell who wrote an account of the affair in a letter to his brother J. W. Cardwell.
+At Caborca, the Americans became involved in a skirmish that took eight days to finish according to George N. Cardwell who wrote an account of the affair in a letter to his brother J. W. Cardwell.

 Massacre

-George Cardwell, an associate of some of the expedition's members, wrote that at the conclusion of the battle, in which 25 U.S. citizens were killed, the remaining 58 were separated into groups of ten and executed by firing squad.
 Crabb's men took up positions inside an adobe building but it was later set on fire by an O'odham warrior, forcing their surrender.
+George Cardwell, an associate of some of the expedition's members, wrote that at the conclusion of the battle, 25 U.S. citizens had been killed and the remaining 58 were separated into groups of ten and executed by firing squad.
 Cardwell's letter says that 87 Americans were killed in all, including General Crabb, though other accounts say 77 Americans were killed in the massacre itself, not including those who died during the fighting.
-In Cardwell's letter, he includes a list of 55 of the Americans who died and says that among them were California's most respectable citizens.
+He includes a list of 55 of the Americans who died and says that among them were California's most respectable citizens.
 Cardwell wrote that the Mexicans lost 189 men out of about 1,200.
 This number included dozens of O'odham.

 The Mexican commander, Hilario Gabilondo, who had received instructions from Pesqueira to shoot the prisoners, refused to carry out his orders and left with a fourteen-year-old American boy named Evans.
 Evans was raised by Gabilondo and later became a Mexican customs inspector at the international border with the United States.

 General Crabb was allowed to write a letter to his wife before being executed by a firing squad of 100 men.
 After his execution, his head was cut off and preserved in a jar.
 The letter was given to one of two men who left the expedition before it crossed the international border between Arizona and Sonora.
-At the time the Crabb Expedition was regarded by many Mexicans and Americans as being an outfit of filibusters, organized to conquer Mexican territory, but it was sanctioned by the liberal government in Mexico, which eventually won the Reform War in 1861.
+At the time, the Crabb Expedition was regarded by many Mexicans and Americans as being an outfit of filibusters organized to conquer Mexican territory, despite being sanctioned by the liberal government in Mexico which eventually won the Reform War in 1861.
 Cardwell himself wrote that "Mr. Crabb left here about January last, ostensibly for the purpose of mining in the Gadsden purchase, and settling there; but really intending to conquer Sonora, and in process of time add it to the slave states."